 Finally, of course, chocolate.
 Who doesn’t need chocolate to fuel the writing journey?

 The Internet also offers wonderful resources to support our writing tasks.
-Below are just a few of my favorites.
+In the table below are some of my favorites organized by:

 Curriculum Vitae (CVs)